drhfsit/drhfsit.github.io/_pages/about.md

 ---

-:crystal_ball: Bio
+:sparkles: Bio
 -----
-I am an independent researcher, clinical psychologist, and registered psychotherapist based in Macao.
-My research interests lie in common mental health disorders (i.e., depression, anxiety) and sleep health among vulnerable populations (e.g., adolescents, caregivers) and mental health interventions.
-In clinical practice, I provide assessment and evidence-based interventions for individuals with mental health challenges.
+Dr. Sit is a researcher and a registered psychotherapist based in Macao.
+She read psychology as an undergraduate student at the University of Macau.
+Upon completing her undergraduate study, she became a master's student in clinical psychology at the School of Psychology and Cognitive Sciences, Peking University.
+In 2025, she earned her PhD from the University of Hong Kong.
+Her clinical and research interests lie in common mental health and sleep disorders among vulnerable populations (e.g., adolescents, caregivers) and mental health interventions.

-:clipboard: Research Interests
+:sparkles: Research Interests
 -----
 * Common mental disorders
 * Digital mental health